Avi-D-coder/concise_thoughts/content/post/Dear_Haskell.md

 ##### \<off_topic\>
 > God I'm having flash backs to my Ubuntu days.\
 > And Moses said thou shalt use Arch or a distribution no one has ever heard of,
-> and the people were happy until the people realized the were doing a full clone of every `*-git` aur package.\
+> and the people were happy until the people realized they were doing a full clone of every `*-git` aur package.\

 ##### \</off_topic\>